md-zeon/Next-Level-Web-Development/Module 09: Fundamentals of Web Application with Nodejs/9-1 : How the web works.md

 - Frontend handles presentation, backend manages business logic and data
 - Security, state management, and scalability are crucial considerations
 - The web continues to evolve with new technologies and paradigms

-## Next Steps

-In the following lessons, we'll dive into building web applications using Node.js, starting with setting up a basic server and handling HTTP requests.